MAcc Frequently Asked Questions

 - How can I determine which courses are modular and in which module a course is offered?

 - The University Schedule of Courses does not communicate information regarding modules.
-This information is provided on the MyFisher link on the School's webpage under the Graduate Acc.
-Availability, Graduate Approved Electives, and Graduate Core Courses links.
-All graduate courses are offered in the modular format except TAX5005, ACG5637, and ENC5236.
+This information is provided on the MyFisher link on the School's webpage under the Graduate Accounting Availability, Graduate Approved Electives, and Graduate Core Courses links.

 - Why do some modules begin earlier than the University Academic calendar?